AntonSukhov/Infrastructure/Infrastructure.Shared/README.md

 How to Use

+    IJsonSerializationOptions<JsonSerializerOptions> jsonSerializerOptions = new JsonSerializationOptions(); //In default constructor JsonSerializerOptions.Default
-    IJsonSerializationService jsonSerializationService = new JsonSerializationService();
+    IJsonSerializationService<JsonSerializerOptions> jsonSerializationService = new JsonSerializationService();

     var pageOptions = new PageOptionsModel
     {